m0g/officina/src/en/artists.md

 ---
 Since 2019, we’ve been running an artist-in-residence program, using our studio space and darkroom to develop unique art projects.
 Each time for a period of approximately 2-3 months, we invite artists of all types to join us.
 Their final exhibition at Officina Neukölln is not only the result of their own research and experimentation, but also of a collaboration with our members who supports the resident artists throughout their creative process.

 *Wanna join us for the next residency?
-Please download the application form and send an email to residency.officina@gmail.com with a description of the project you wish to develop during the residency and your portfolio.*
+Please download the application form and send it back to [residency.officina@gmail.com](mailto:residency.officina@gmail.com)*

 FOR THIS SUMMER RESIDENCY, ONLY APPLICATIONS FROM ARTIST IN EXILE WILL BE ACCEPTED